vlazzarini/vanilla/README.md

   function tables and how to transfer data in and out of Csound and an interactive graphical user interface provided by p5.js.
-10.[Tonnetz](10.Tonnetz/.): this example introduces MIDI control, with interactive graphics also provided by p5.js,
+10.[Tonnetz](10.Tonnetz/.): this example introduces MIDI control, with interactive graphics also provided by p5.js.
+11.[Rubber](11.Rubber/.): in this tutorial, realtime input audio is introduced to realise a web app with a p5.js interface.

 These tutorials can be accessed and forked from [github](https://github.com/vlazzarini/vanilla/).